-Nani is a Lecturer in Law at Columbia Law School and an Adjunct Professor at Oxford University’s Blavatnik School of Government.
+Nani is an Adjunct Professor at Oxford University’s Blavatnik School of Government.
 She has developed and delivered training sessions on freedom of expression and human rights litigation strategy to dozens of lawyers worldwide.

 Selected courses and lectures

 - Freedom of Expression in the Digital Age, Blavatnik School of Government, Oxford University, Trinity Term 2020 and 2021

 The Defence Of Freedom Of Expression Around The World: The Role Of The Advocate, Columbia Law School, 2018 – 2021